joshnabbott/assignments/README.md

 To submit your work:

 1. Create a private repository in _your_ GitHub account
-1. Add @juliedavila @vdzs and @shepdelacreme to your repo as collaborators
+1. Add @joshnabbott to your repo as collaborator
-1. Email HireMe@zibasec.io to let us know that you're done
+1. Email josh@area1security.com to let us know that you're done

 ### Feedback